Jesse Plemons

 Jesse Plemons in the series 'Fargo'

-In 2017, the actor landed roles in the thriller "American Made" with Tom Cruise, in Scott Cooper's western "Hostiles," and another Spielberg film, "The Post."
-On the set of the latter, Jesse worked with stars like Meryl Streep and Tom Hanks.
+In 2017, Plemons scored roles in the thriller "American Made" with Tom Cruise, Scott Cooper's western "Hostiles," and another Spielberg film, "The Post."
+In "The Post," Jesse shared scenes with powerhouses Meryl Streep and Tom Hanks.

 Jesse Plemons in the movie 'Hostiles'